-The addresses of the representatives are: Stifel, Nicolaus & Company, Incorporated, 787 7th Avenue, Eleventh Floor, New York, New York 10019; and Piper Sandler & Co., 1251 Avenue of the Americas, 6th Floor, New York, New York 10020.
+The address of the representative is: Stifel, Nicolaus & Company, Incorporated, 787 7th Avenue, Eleventh Floor, New York, New York 10019.

 CUSTODIAN, TRANSFER AND DISTRIBUTION PAYING AGENT AND REGISTRAR

 Our portfolio securities will be held under a custody agreement by State Street Bank and Trust Company.
 The address of the custodian is: One Lincoln Street, Boston, MA 02111.
 ALPS Fund Services, Inc. will act as our transfer agent, distribution paying agent and registrar for our common stock.
 The principal business address of our transfer agent is 1290 Broadway, Suite 1100, Denver, CO 80203, telephone number: 303-623-2577.